Axel-DaMage/Dotfiles/README.md

 For these dotfiles you may need to install dependencies, this is a list of the requeriments.
 > [!NOTE]
-> You can do a workaround of these dependencies if you are an advanced user, all of the files are documented individualy.
+> You can do a workaround for these dependencies if you are an advanced user.

 * Waybar
     * For waybar you need to install a compiled version with cava module enabled or it won't work.